 12.1 The Contract shall continue in force until either:

 (a).
 The Goods and Deliverables are delivered and Services are completed in accordance with these Conditions, the Order and the Project Brief; or

-(b). the date for expiry for any fixed term Services as set out in the Order or Project Brief;or
+(b). the date for expiry for any fixed term Services as set out in the Quotation and/or Order Confirmation; or

 (c). the Contract is terminated pursuant to the terms set out in these Conditions.

 12.2 Without limiting its other rights or remedies, each party may terminate the Contract with immediate effect by giving written notice to the other party if: